knpuniversity/javascript/knpu/ep1-basics/old-school-ajax-html.md

 # Old-School AJAX HTML

-When we use AJAX to submit this form, there are two possible responses: one when there was a form validation error and one on success.
+When we use AJAX to submit this form, there are two possible responses: one if there was a form validation error and one if the submit was successful.

 If we have an error response, for now, we need to return the HTML for this form, but with the validation error and styling messages included in it.